HannaLAguilar/TV_Script_RNN/README.md

 ### Hyperparameters

-Setting the hyperparameters is an important part in the project.
+Setting the hyperparameters is an important part in a deep learning project.
 The two most important parameters that control the model are `hidden_dim` and  `n_layers`.
 The `n_layers` paramater usually takes either 2 or 3.
 In this project it was set as 2.
 For `hidden_dim`, the most common values are 128, 256 or 512.

 The final hyperparameters, the ones gave the lowest loss, were: